armory/docs/content/en/armory-enterprise/installation/armory-operator/op-quickstart.md

 {{% include "armory-operator/k8s-reqs.md" %}}

-Depending on your Kubernetes version you may need to adjust the following instructions to use a support Operator version.
-The following table outlines the supported combinations of Kubernetes, Operator, and Armory Enterprise.
+Depending on your Kubernetes version, you may need to adjust the following instructions to use a support Operator version.
+The following table outlines the supported combinations of Kubernetes, Operator, and Armory Enterprise:

 {{< include "armory-operator/operator-compat-matrix.md" >}}